souhayla18/scalable_dp_Minio/README.md

 4. **Data Serving**:
    - **Cassandra**: Stores processed data, optimizing it for fast querying and analysis.
    - **Slack**: Sends real-time updates and alerts to team members.

+5. **Containerization with Docker**:
+   - **Docker**: Containers are used to package and deploy services across the pipeline consistently, making it easy to manage dependencies, scale services, and deploy on various environments.

 ## Data Flow Architecture